Convincing Looking "Smishing" Scams

 Do not reply to an email, phone call or text that:

-- Requires you to give your personal or account information, including those that send you to a different link.
+- Requires you to give your personal or account information, especially those that send you to a different link.

 - Threatens to close or suspend your account if you don't take immediate action